UAE Property Market Trends 2025: Growth, Risks & Opportunities

 Focus on Affordable and Mid-Market Housing

-key priority for Abu Dhabi is ensuring the availability of affordable and mid-market housing options to cater to its diverse population.
-There is a substantial demand for such units, primarily driven by expatriate professionals and middle-income families who make significant contributions to the emirate's economic vitality.
+A key priority for Abu Dhabi is ensuring the availability of affordable and mid-market housing options to cater to its diverse population, because there is a substantial demand for such units, primarily driven by expatriate professionals and middle-income families who make significant contributions to the emirate's economic vitality.

 Government Initiatives for Affordable Housing: